Skip to main content

 Telephony

-1. Myphoner Dialer: The dialer includes options as Myphoner Voice and Twilio.
+1. Myphoner Dialer: The dialer includes options such as Myphoner Voice and Twilio.

-Depending on which solution you choose you'll setup Myphoner up differently.
+Depending on which solution you choose, you'll set up Myphoner differently.
 See our articles on each option below:

 Campaigns